-The bare minimum FICO score that you will need in order to get a guarantor is 630.
+The bare minimum FICO score you will need to get a guarantor is 630.

 If you don’t have the income or the FICO score, you might be able to get a guarantor by having assets that are 50 times worth a month’s rent.

 How Much Will I Need to Pay For a Guarantor?